x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/mail-flow-best-practices/use-connectors-to-configure-mail-flow/set-up-connectors-for-secure-mail-flow-with-a-partner.md

 ## Set up a connector to apply security restrictions to mail sent from Microsoft 365 or Office 365 to your partner organization
 <a name="setupaconnectortopartner"> </a>
 This section describes the process of setting up a connector in both the New Exchange admin center (EAC) and the Classic EAC.
-Before you set up a new connector, check for any connectors that are already listed here for your organization.
+Before you set up a new connector, do the following:

+- Check for any connectors that are already listed here for your organization.
 For example, if you already have a connector set up for a partner organization, you'll see it listed.
 Ensure you don't create duplicate connectors for a single organizational partner; when this happens, it can cause errors, and your mail might not be delivered.

 If any connectors already exist for your organization, you can see them listed here, as shown in the below screenshots for New EAC and Classic EAC, respectively.